One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Conclusions

 \section{Conclusions}

-We describe superconducting one-dimensional BdG tight-binding models on a periodic lattice with four energy bands, in addition to a noninteracting four-band model belonging to the class AII.
-For each superconducting symmetry class, we calculated the corresponding topological index for an example system, finding agreement with the tenfold way classification of symmorphic models \cite{altland97, schnyder08, kitaev09, qi10, ryu10, kane10, chiu16, matveeva23} and the classification of Ref.~\cite{shiozaki16} for nonsymmorphic models.
-With this we complete the catalog of one-dimensional symmorphic and nonsymmorphic tight-binding models started in Ref~\cite{mccann23} for two-band models, where certain topologies could not be explored due to TRS inducing Kramer's degeneracy.

-While the topology of other symmetry classes can be described as either topologically trivial, an integer $\mathbb{Z}$ winding number, or a $\mathbb{Z}_{2}$ index, we describe a $\mathbb{Z}_{4}$ index belonging to the nonsymmorphic D class, a topology which is unique in one-dimensional non-interacting models.
-We calculate the topology based on a nonsymmorphic winding number equivalent, that has previously only been used to calculate a $\mathbb{Z}_2$ topological index without Kramer's degeneracy \cite{shiozaki15,brzezicki20}.
-We explore the $\mathbb{Z}_{4}$ model in detail, introducing solitons into the system and, by plotting the disorder-averaged DOS, we find that, in general, the zero-energy states hosted by the solitons are not robust to disorder, although, for only nearest-neighbor parameters, additional symmorphic symmetries may be present exactly at the domain wall and protect the solitons.
-We also show an example model in the AII class with a $\mathbb{Z}_2$ index that, although not superconducting, has a similar topological calculation to the $\mathbb{Z}_4$ model due to the nonsymmorphic chiral symmetry.
+We describe a method of calculating the topological index of nonsymmorphic one-dimensional tight-binding models with Kramers degeneracy by way of a generalized winding number.
+The method is demonstrated for superconducting models that realize two distinct symmetry implementations.
+In the nonsymmorphic AII class, time-reversal symmetry is symmorphic while charge-conjugation and chiral symmetries are nonsymmorphic, resulting in a $\mathbb{Z}_2$ topological index.
+In the nonsymmorphic D class, charge-conjugation symmetry is symmorphic while time-reversal and chiral symmetries are nonsymmorphic, and the corresponding topology is characterized by a $\mathbb{Z}_4$ invariant.
+In both settings, the resulting phase structure is consistent with the nonsymmorphic classification of Ref.~\cite{shiozaki16} for nonsymmorphic models.
+While the topology of other symmetry classes can be described as either topologically trivial, an integer $\mathbb{Z}$ winding number, or a $\mathbb{Z}_{2}$ index, the $\mathbb{Z}_{4}$ index is unique in one-dimensional noninteracting models.
+We calculate the topology based on a nonsymmorphic winding number equivalent that has previously only been used to calculate a $\mathbb{Z}_2$ topological index without Kramers degeneracy \cite{shiozaki15,brzezicki20}.
+We explore the $\mathbb{Z}_{4}$ model in detail, introducing solitons into the system and, by plotting the disorder-averaged DOS, we find that, in general, the zero-energy states hosted by the solitons are not robust to disorder.
+However, for only nearest-neighbor parameters, emergent constraints are present around the domain wall that stop the system from being gapped, these constraints are lifted in the presence of longer-range parameters.

-The translational symmetry of the models allows for block-diagonalization of finite position space Hamiltonians.
-Each of these blocks belong to a statistical ensemble \cite{mehta90,guhr98}, with the number of blocks in each ensemble determined by the symmetries of the model.
-We catalog this distribution of blocks for each possible combination of symmorphic and nonsymmorphic symmetries.

-We briefly describe the topology described by the presence of additional unitary symmetries.
-However, due to the spatial constraints of the model, we find that this simply acts as a redefinition of the unit cell, and hence has no physical implications in one-dimension.